oleks/diku/exp/unums/README.md

 than or equal to zero, again because there is also a positive zero.
 Checking for zero requires checking if both exponent and fraction bits are set.

-The `nan` summary bit is useful for a similar reason, checking for NaN requires checking if _all_ bits, expect perhaps the sign bit, are set.
+The `nan` summary bit is useful for a similar reason: checking for NaN requires checking if _all_ bits, expect perhaps the sign bit, are set.

 Another useful summary bit, which can put in place of either `negative` or